glyfish/glyfish.github.io/_drafts/bivariate_normal_distribution.md

 {% endkatex %}

 The {% katex %}dh/dx{% endkatex %} term stretches or scales {% katex %}dy{% endkatex %} appropriately.
-In two dimensions a similar thing happens that is slightly more complicated.
+In two dimensions a similar but more complicated thing happens.
 Consider the PDF of two variables,
 {% katex %}f(x,y){% endkatex %}, with CDF,

 {% katex display %}